Best Cities for History Buffs

 Jerusalem, Israel

-• Religious Significance - Jerusalem is a city of profound religious significance, home to sacred sites for Judaism, Christianity, and Islam, such as the Western Wall and the Dome of the Rock.
+• Religious Significance - Jerusalem is a sacred city for Judaism, Christianity, and Islam, with landmarks like the Western Wall and the Church of the Holy Sepulchre.

 Turkey